descoped/psycopg-toolkit/docs/jsonb_support.md

 - **High Performance**: Native psycopg adapter support for optimal speed
 - **Robust Error Handling**: Comprehensive exception hierarchy for JSON operations
 - **Flexible Configuration**: Multiple approaches to fit different use cases
+- **Full Control Option**: Ability to completely disable JSONB features when needed
 - **Production Ready**: Battle-tested patterns and performance optimizations

+Choose the approach that best fits your needs:
-Choose the psycopg JSON adapter approach for production applications requiring maximum performance, or use custom JSON processing when you need fine-grained control over serialization and error handling.
+- **psycopg JSON adapters** for production applications requiring maximum performance
+- **Custom JSON processing** when you need fine-grained control over serialization and error handling
+- **Disabled JSONB features** when you have existing JSON handling code or special requirements